 - Rice cakes, crackers, or pretzels

 Electric Heating Lunch Box – This heated box plugs into your car jack, so it’s really useful for long days out when a flask just won’t keep your food hot enough.
 It also means you can take out a wider range of meals to eat, such as dinner leftovers, stews, soups and anything else you prefer to keep hot.
 Perfect for cold winter days, and bringing your vegan lunch ideas on the go, into fruition!

 Thermos Food Flask – if you can’t use the heated lunch box above, try a Thermos for food!
 This keeps food hot for 9 hours, so perfect for the average work shift.
 I’ve used it for soups, stews and casseroles.
 It also keeps food cold for 14 hours, so you can pop in chopped fruit, avocado, smoothies, or anything at risk of going brown.

 Bento Box – pretty much a lunch box with sealed compartments!
-You can keep different lunch items separate, and this particular box comes with a spoon and chopsticks.
+You can keep different lunch items separate, and this particular box comes with cutlery.